nus-cs2103-AY2223S1/tp/docs/UserGuide.md

     <div markdown="span" class="alert alert-primary">
         :bulb: **Tip:**
         Any folder can be a home folder for your TrackO.
-However, it is recommended that you use an **empty folder** as your empty folder, as the file containing your data will also be stored in this folder.
+However, it is recommended that you use an **empty folder** as your home folder, as the file containing your data will also be stored in this folder.
 In this case, the home folder is an empty folder called `TrackO` located in the `Desktop`.
     </div>